arendst/Sonoff-MQTT-OTA/README.md

 ## Usage
 The button on sonoff provides the following features:

 - a short press toggles the relay.
-This will blink the LED two times and sends a MQTT status message like ```stat/sonoff/POWER on```.
+This will blink the LED twice and sends a MQTT status message like ```stat/sonoff/POWER on```.

 - three short presses start Wifi smartconfig which allows for SSID and Password configuration using a mobile phone.
 The green LED will blink during the smartconfig period for 100 seconds.
 The MQTT server still needs to be configured using the ```user_config.h``` file.